 - Post — Should have an introduction, body, and conclusion.
 Separate paragraphs with a hard-enter (line between each paragraph).
-If you have references, please include either the PMID (PubMed ID) or DOI (obtained from CrossRef) so we may properly format your entry.
-If a PMID/DOI is unavailable, follow any established citation style (e.g. APA, Chicago, MLA, Harvard).
-Based on reader feedback, we do not use in-text citations (i.e. Author 2013), but do post a list of references at the end of each article.
-We gear away from popular sources and heavy cite peer-reviewed papers.
+For references, although APA style is preferred please include either the PMID (PubMed ID) or DOI (obtained from CrossRef) so we may properly format your entry.
+Based on reader feedback, we do not use in-text citations (i.e., Author 2013), but do post a list of references at the end of each article.
+We gear away from popular sources and heavily cited, peer-reviewed papers.

 - Categories — Select the one topic that best matches the post subject.